 Last year, I decided my bathroom needed brightening up with a plant of some kind.
-But the windowless, sunlight-neglected room didn’t really seem like the best place for a living creature (apart from me during my toileting and showering).
+But the windowless, sunlight-neglected room didn’t really seem like the best place for a living creature.
 After a bit of research, I settled on an orchid.
 Needless to say, my bathroom now features two dead sticks in a pot.

 My fault, really, for not choosing the far hardier Welwitschia mirabilis.
 (It’s almost as undying as my love for travel insurance.)